 (Created Res.
-P9.
-Conv #2018)
+P9, Conv #2018)

-- 12.31.1 The City of Regina's 1989 Mayor's Board of Inquiry into Hunger brought forward many recommendations and many volunteer groups in the City of Regina have sprung up, with limited resources to provide local feeding programs. - 12.31.2 SGEU will lobby all levels of government in making aid for these groups a priority and providing the necessary resources and funding to these groups (i.e. Rainbow Youth Centre, Chili for Children, Regina Food for Learning and others) so that they may continue and enlarge their food programs.
+- 12.31 FOOD PROGRAMS - 12.31.1 The City of Regina's 1989 Mayor's Board of Inquiry into Hunger brought forward many recommendations and many volunteer groups in the City of Regina have sprung up, with limited resources to provide local feeding programs. - 12.31.2 SGEU will lobby all levels of government in making aid for these groups a priority and providing the necessary resources and funding to these groups (i.e. Rainbow Youth Centre, Chili for Children, Regina Food for Learning and others) so that they may continue and enlarge their food programs.
+(Res #78 C-91) (PC Dec.
+03) (Revised PC #2007-06-64) - 12.32 CULTURAL LIAISONS - 12.32.1 Cultural industries in Canada are labour intensive.
+Insecurity and poor pay is a way of life for artists and many workers in these cultural industries.
+Public funding for the arts and cultural activists has been reduced in recent years. - 12.32.2 SGEU resolves to encourage sectors and locals to improve cultural liaisons by advertising in local cultural programs and publications, purchasing season tickets and promoting local cultural events to their membership.